brendonw1/KilosortWrapper/README.md

 Allows you to save the output from Kilosort to a sub directory.

 ## Outputs
-The Kilosort wrapper allows you to save the output in Neurosuite compatible files or for Phy.
+The Kilosort wrapper allows you to save the output in Neurosuite and Phy compatible files.

-### Phy
+### Phy (rezToPhy_KSW)

-Saved a channel groups file with information about which shanks the channels are asigned to.
+### Neurosuite (Kilosort2Neurosuite)
+Creates all classical files used in the Neurosuite format.
+For this the dat file is filtered, waveforms are extracted and global PCA features are calculated.